 TARGET: Environmental standards established by March 2014

-&lt;sup>35 Monitoring is likely to include Monitoring for compliance e.g. with National Conservation Area Management Plans, Asssessment requirements, Environmental standards
+20 Monitoring is likely to include Monitoring for compliance e.g. with National Conservation Area Management Plans, Assessment Requirements, Environmental Standards.

 Assessment and monitoring will be closely linked with mitigation and evaluation as outlined in the following diagram.